-People don't seem to want to think.
+People are in a state of denial -- they simply don't want to confront reality.
 We still allow people to have more than two kids.
-We encourage reproduction.
-We actually give you a discount for having kids.
-You should have to pay more when you have your first kid - you pay more taxes.
+We actually encourage reproduction.
+You get a deduction for having kids.
+You should have to pay more taxes when you have your first kid.
 When you have your second kid you pay a lot more taxes, and when you have your third kid you don't get anything back, they take it all.
 Our tax system is completely backwards.
-But, then, so is our whole economic system.
+But, then, so is our whole insane grow-grow-grow economic system.
+Earth and her resources are finite.

 The U.S. Fish and Wildlife released caribou on the islands off of Alaska to help the Eskimos, the Aleuts, get protein.
-Herds from these islands grew exponentially just like the human population's been growing for quite a few years until they are everything they could eat and then the deer populations crashed.
+Herds from these islands grew exponentially just like the human population's been growing for quite a few years until they ate everything they could eat and then the deer populations crashed (Scheffer, 1951).

 This is what's going to happen to us.
 This is going to happen in your lifetime.
 Does that look like fun?
 Do you want to go there?
-You've gone there.
-We waited too long.
+You've already gone there.
+We have waited too long.